Raav-byte/cyber-course-portfolio/unit-1-presecurity/cloud-concepts/reflection.md

 ### 1. Cloud in my own words

 Instead of buying and taking care of your own powerful computers and storage, you can rent them from a company over the internet.
-You are basically paying for computing power, storage, software, or other IT services when you need them.
+You can basically pay for computing power, storage, software, or other IT services when you need them.
 The main difference is that you don't have to own and maintain all the physical hardware yourself.

 ### 2. Traditional IT -> Virtualization -> Cloud -> Containers